 Our debut gig as a four piece got reviewed in ‘The Camberley News‘.

 In early December, Danny and I went up to London, actually carrying my cassette player with us on the train.
-We headed over to Fulham, as we wanted to get a gig at the famous Greyhound pub, leaving a tape there, we then looked for other pubs that had gigs.
+We headed over to Fulham, as we wanted to get a gig at the famous Greyhound pub, leaving a tape there, we then looked for other pubs that put on bands.
 We walked for miles.
 Finding a few live music pubs, playing them the demo tape there and then.
 It worked.
 We were offered a Saturday night residency, £50 a night, at the King’s Head in Fulham.
 The first gig was to be Christmas Eve 1983, followed a week later, on New Year’s Eve.
 I was extremely excited when I got home I ‘phoned Tracy straight away – ‘guess where we’re playing on Christmas Eve..?
 London!’

 One of the other pubs also phoned up to offer us a gig on Christmas Eve, The Swan, funnily enough, right opposite the King’s Head in Fulham.
 I called up a band we vaguely knew called Joker’s Wild, and offered them the gig.
 We were also called by someone by the name of Steve Royal ‘like the family’ he said.
 He had been passed on our tape by the Greyhound.
 They were putting out a compilation album and offered us a chance to go on it.
 It would cost us £250.
 For that, we would get a gig and 50 copies of the album to sell.